-Area emphases include Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Learning and Behavior, Quantitative, and Social Psychology.
+Area emphases include Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, and Social Psychology.

-The department offers graduate Ph.D. training (there is no separate M.A. program) with area emphases in Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Learning and Behavior, Quantitative, and Social Psychology.
+The department offers graduate Ph.D. training (there is no separate M.A. program) with area emphases in Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health, Quantitative, and Social Psychology.
 The central objective in all these fields is to train researchers dedicated to increasing the body of scientific knowledge upon which the discipline of psychology rests.
 The program is designed to prepare psychologists to function effectively as researchers, college and university instructors, and professional research psychologists.

 - Behavioral Neuroscience